Yoga When Pain Persists: Comparing the Power of Awareness Practices With Self-Regulation Practices (Interactive Lecture)

 When pain persists, individuals experience unique patterns of disrupted awareness and difficulties with self-regulation.

-This session will explore awareness and self-regulation from perspectives of the lived experience of pain and yoga therapy, considering scientific and therapeutic findings, and highlighting individual differences in separating and combining awareness and self-regulation techniques of yoga.
+This online physiotherapy course will explore awareness and self-regulation from perspectives of the lived experience of pain and yoga therapy, considering scientific and therapeutic findings, and highlighting individual differences in separating and combining awareness and self-regulation techniques of yoga.

 **This session was recorded at the Montreal International Symposium on Therapeutic Yoga (MISTY) in March of 2019